DuncanDai/LineSegmentsDetection/README.md

 ## Overview of the homepage (current page)
 1 The directories with a name prefix `g_` show the global data.
-- The other directories each represent one LSD method.
+- Each of the other directories represents one LSD method.

-2 All related papers are in the `g_papers` directory.
+2 The related papers are in the `g_papers` directory.
 - The file with a name prefix `DL_` implies that DL-based method has been implemented.

 ## Classical image processing